September 2014 Senior Activity Calendar

-Celebrate National Honey Month by supplying residents with an array of hot teas and honey.
+Celebrate this National Honey Month by supplying residents with an array of hot teas and honey.

 - American flag was flown for the first time in battle during the Revolutionary War (1777)

-- Launch of first successful penny newspaper, New York Sun (1833)
+- First successful penny newspaper, New York Sun, was launched (1833)

 Baking Club: Homemade Biscuits